-- 1. In 1976, the OECD endeavoured to develop one of the world's most authoritative international instruments for responsible and sustainable business, the OECD Guidelines for Multinational Enterprises (hereafter the "MNE Guidelines" or "Guidelines") [OECD/LEGAL/0144].
-The Declaration reflected a commitment to keep markets open and transparent and encourage, at the same time, multinationals to ensure responsible and sustainable business practices in their operations. - 2.
+In 1976, the OECD endeavoured to develop one of the world's most authoritative international instruments for responsible and sustainable business, the OECD Guidelines for Multinational Enterprises (hereafter the "MNE Guidelines" or "Guidelines").
+The Declaration reflected a commitment to keep markets open and transparent while encouraging multinationals to ensure responsible and sustainable business practices in their operations.

 The MNE Guidelines originally comprised seven chapters dealing with general policies, disclosure of information, competition, financing, taxation, employment and industrial relations, and science and technology.
 Since then, the scope of the MNE Guidelines' application has broadened.
 In 1984, the Guidelines became the only international standard on responsible business conduct (RBC) to set up a national implementation mechanism: the National Contact Points for RBC (NCPs).
 Originally, NCPs had a predominantly promotional and informational mandate, though this was complemented in 2000 with a mandate for NCPs to also act as non-judicial grievance mechanisms.
-Subsequent updates of the MNE Guidelines led to the addition of chapters on human rights, consumer interests, environment and bribery.
-Importantly, the 2011 update also introduced the concept of risk-based due diligence for responsible business conduct on most matters covered by the MNE Guidelines. - 3.
+Subsequent updates of the Guidelines led to the addition of chapters on human rights, consumer interests, environment and bribery.
+Importantly, the 2011 update also introduced the concept of risk-based due diligence for responsible business conduct on most matters covered by the Guidelines.

 The Guidelines, as part of the OECD Declaration on International Investment and Multinational Enterprises, together with a package of related instruments, are open to adherence by non-OECD Members.
 As of April 2021, 50 countries have adhered to the Declaration (hereafter, "Adherents").
 Since 2011, the number of Adherents has grown by ten countries: Colombia, Latvia, Lithuania, Costa Rica, Croatia, Jordan, Kazakhstan, Tunisia, Ukraine, and Uruguay (non-OECD Members in italics).